aavinashjha/IamLearning/Algorithms/Graphs/DFS/README.md

    <------------- Back Edge -----------
   This indicates a directed cycle
 - G has a cycle, then DFS has a back edge
-  Assume vo is the first vertex in the cycle visited by DFS thanedge connecting vk to v0 is backedge
+  Assume vo is the first vertex in the cycle visited by DFS than edge connecting vk to v0 is backedge
 - v1 is visited first before we finish visiting v0
 - vi is visited before we finish vi-1
 - start v0